 Second, the account is internally inconsistent.
 McMullin was present in the room when the meeting began, but Risberg ended up walking out with some money for himself and some for McMullin.
 If McMullin was there, why didn't he take his own money?

-Fourth, Risberg did not "barely hit his weight" unless he was actually a 4th grader.
+Third, Risberg did not "barely hit his weight" unless he was actually a 4th grader.
 He batted .080 in the Series.
 Asinof seems to have seen no need to look up the statistics of a World Series he was researching.

 We will probably never know precisely how the money was actually distributed, but the evidence points to the following: